trapridge/catch-of-the-day-updated/README.md

 # Catch of the day

-React app built using @wesbos's course: https://reactforbeginners.com/
+React app built on top of the app build with @wesbos's (updated) course (https://reactforbeginners.com/) and extended.

-Updaded to React v15 and more recent versions of some of the deps.

 # Install

 `npm install`

-# Run
+# Run for development

-`gulp`
+`npm run watch`